maximevaillancourt/maximevaillancourt.com/_posts/2019-09-30-sleep-activation-energy.md

 In my experience, getting less sleep leads to a natural ability to short the above circuit and get moving immediately, while also reducing the time to reaching a state of flow.

 If I dig in a little more, it seems to have to do with a desire to get it over with whatever task is at hand, and a drive to move on to the next thing quickly.
 This, combined with a willingness to be more ~~scrappy~~ resourceful as time passes, leads to a practical sense of acceleration that I haven't been able to replicate in any other way.

-If you've experienced something similar, I'd love to hear about it more.
-At any rate, I'm happy to discuss this further over on Twitter ([@vaillancourtmax](https://twitter.com/vaillancourtmax)) or [Hacker News](https://news.ycombinator.com/item?id=21121359).